Pala Empire

 • Dharmapala was the patron of Buddhism.
 He established Vikramshila Mahavihar (Bhagalpur) and Sompuri Vihar (Paharpura) in Bihar.

-• At the same time, he reformed Nalanda University.
-The famous Buddhist scholar Haribhadra was Dharmapala’s guru.
+• The famous Buddhist scholar Haribhadra was Dharmapala’s guru.

 • The Gujarati poet Sodal called him ‘Uttarapathaswamin‘.